flokleiser/nextjs-flo/README.md

 ### Navbar
 - [ ] Figure out whats making it close automatically
+- [ ] Might be pages that dont use Link component --> projects
 - [ ] Redo open/close animations with framer motion --> stagger animations, whiletap animation for buttons

 ### New Links Page: